 Village sizes in the northeast vary from 60 families in smaller villages to 400 families in larger ones.
 Our Team works closely with provincial and district hospitals, as well as clinics and social welfare departments in each of the three provinces.
 We also receive referrals from as far away as Phuket or Chiang Mai, through social welfare personnel or through other NGOs, due to the unique nature of what our holistic project offers.

-There are currently 171 villages visited by our Team, with a current 517 registered clients - adults and children.
-The majority of our clientele are those living with HIV/AIDS.
+There are currently over 180 villages visited by our Team, with a current 582 registered adult clients,the majority of whom, are those living with HIV/AIDS.

 Our patients fall into the following main categories:

 1.Those newly diagnosed with HIV/AIDS who are adjusting to ARV therapy and need monitoring and encouraging during the first month.
 With their physical strength restored, they can return to independent living with their families or village communities.